Skip to main content

 We work alongside community partners to grow and harvest healthy foods while promoting local economies and creating economic opportunities for small farmers.

-Together We Fight Hunger
+Together We Address Hunger

-Our team seeks to end hunger in North Carolina and around the country by helping to identify innovative solutions to food insecurity and food access with a special focus on ending hunger for children.
+Our team seeks to end hunger in North Carolina and around the country by helping to identify innovative solutions to nutrition insecurity and food access with a special focus on ending hunger for children.
 Carolina Hunger Initiative focuses on increasing access to healthy foods served through underutilized federal child nutrition programs statewide and provides nutrition education in Orange County.

 Together We Listen